osg-htc/docs/docs/data/xrootd/install-standalone.md

         The directories specified this way are writable by default.
         Access controls should be managed via [authorization configuration](#configuring-authorization).

-1. Add an `all.sitename` directive set to the [resource name](/common/registration/#registering-resources) of your XRootD service.
+1. In `/etc/xrootd/config.d/10-common-site-local.cfg`, add a line to set the `resourcename` variable to the [resource name](/common/registration/#registering-resources) of your XRootD service.
    For example, the XRootD service registered at the [FermiGrid site](https://github.com/opensciencegrid/topology/blob/master/topology/Fermi%20National%20Accelerator%20Laboratory/FermiGrid/FNAL_PUBLIC_DCACHE.yaml#L6) should set the following configuration:

-        all.sitename   Fermilab Public DCache
+        set resourcename = Fermilab Public DCache

     !!! note
-        CMS sites should follow CMS policy for `all.sitename`
+        CMS sites should follow CMS policy for `resourcename`

 1. Append the following configuration to the end of `/etc/xrootd/xrootd-standalone.cfg`